mahdafr/FPS_utep-sp17/backend/code/README.md

 ##### Documentation
 Please, GET INTO THE HABIT OF COMMENTING and using TODOS or FIXMES.
 This will help GREATLY (not just me, but also yourself!).
 Use the following design for your documentation in Python:
-  - # to comment this single line
+  - type '#' to comment a single line
-  - """
-       To comment out a block of code
-    """
-At the top of every file, please note that you have modified the file with the date and your name in this design:
+  - type '"""' around a block of code to comment it out At the top of every file, please note that you have modified the file with the date and your name in this design:
   - """
        <other comments here...>